mligg23/CorNav-Simulation-Environment-Document/docs/MOVLN.rst

 Our simulator provides 5 scenes, i.e.,separate tables, indoor scene, cafe, restaurant, and nursing house, which have a relatively large demand for robots.
+From the perspective of room division, the restaurant consists of six rooms, namely the elevator, dining room, bar, beverage room, corridor, and lobby.
+The nursing home consists of four areas, i.e., bedroom, lobby, living room, and corridor.
+The cafe includes a bar and a dining area.
 These scenes are rendered based on real-world scenarios and contain more realistic details.
 The simulator is flexible and users can change the lighting and place more additional objects in the scene.
 Our simulator also supports walking pedestrians in the scene.